ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 _____

-***You have a set of Gaussian distributed data that you know has zero mean.
-You'd like to perform inference on the variance of the unknown gaussian distribution***
+**You have a set of Gaussian distributed data that you know has zero mean.
+You'd like to perform inference on the variance of the unknown gaussian distribution.**

 From our earlier work on the gaussian, we know that the distribution of the sample variance of the gaussian is given by: